megaease/easemesh/docs/user_manual.md

 ##### 3.1.1 RateLimiter
 * Background: RateLimiter can establish your services' high availability and reliability, also it can be used for scaling APIs.
 Protect your servers from overwhelm by peek traffic.
 * Steps:
-1. Deploy your application in EaseMesh, use cmd `eashmesh/bin/meshctl service get ${your_service_name}` to see current mesh service configuration and cmd `kubectl get pods ${your_service_pod_name}` to get whole kubernetes pods and make sure there are pods running for it.
+1. Deploy your application in EaseMesh, use cmd `eashmesh/bin/meshctl service get ${your_service_name}` to see current mesh service configuration and cmd `kubectl get pods ${your_service_pod_name}` to get whole Kubernetes pods and make sure there are pods running for it.
 2. We want to limit an API by specified HTTP method `POST` and `GET` and its URL which starts with prefix `/prefix` for accepting 50 request for 100 millisecond in service side.
 EaseMesh also supports URL matching with exact matching and regular expression matching.
 Once one request hit the current cycle's limit but there still have historical accumulated token left, it should wait for 100 millisecond for trying to get permitted.
 Available token will refresh every 10 millisecond for one cycle.
 3. Get current service's resilience spec by using cmd `easemesh/bin/meshctl service resilience get ${your_service_name"`, Add a RateLimiter into the `rateLimiter` section, save it into a new yaml file named `rateLimiter.yaml`
 ```